133Parsecs/PolarAlignmentCalculator/README.md

 2. "How do I know when my alignment is "Good Enough?"
 3. "What is the longest exposure time I can use before star trails become evident."

+###Using It
+The whole program is one executable.
+You do not need any sort of installer.
+If you just want to run the program, download the executable and run it.
+Or, you can download the code and build it.

 ##Here is some basic information on the parameters:

 ### Focal Length